Parenting Genius flips the script on middle school and helps you unleash the MAGIC inside.

 Middle school is like a white-water rafting trip: there are beautifully smooth portions, some sections with a few rocks to navigate, and, depending on the river your child is in, you might encounter full Grade V rapids with unexpected drops.
 Like a river adventure, you can't always predict when conditions will change or where you'll encounter new challenges.
 This is where your support ecosystem comes in: ready, knowledgable, skilled, trusted.
 They will guide you and your child through the rough patches and on toward smooth water.

-The solution: A simple online platform that provides a foundation program that's designed for busy parents, a trusted resources that helps you personalize your experience, and a crafted ecosystem just for you - a small group with dedicated coaches, experts, and peers all focused on your stage of the journey.
+The solution: An app that's your 24/7 pocket coach plus a simple online platform that provides a foundation for busy parents, with trusted resources that helps you personalize your experience, and a crafted ecosystem just for you - a small group with dedicated coaches, experts, and peers all focused on your stage of the journey.

 Hey!
 It's great to see you here.
 I'm Sarah and I'm on a mission to help parents and kids have a positive journey through middle school and leverage the hidden opportunities that are there so that your relationship deepens and your child gains the self-knowledge, confidence, and capabilities needed to soar as a young adult and beyond.